earthperson/Offline/README.md

 It's simple as can be: if you liked some person but lost precious chance to get along, "Offline" will give you a chance to fix the situation.
 The key feature is catching approximate meeting point.

 It also could be a plugin or a browser application, integrated with social networks.
-For example, that would be easily implemented for vk.com as a default profile option.
+For example, that would be easily implemented for facebook.com or vk.com as a default profile option.

 Profit comes from sincere donations.
 No ads.